augstb/Hackintosh-Intel-i7-10700k-Gigabyte-Z490-Vision-G/README.md

 - [Dortania](https://github.com/dortania) For the awesome OpenCore desktop guide.
 - [OpenCore project](https://github.com/acidanthera/OpenCorePkg) For the cleanest and most complete bootloader of all time.
 - [georgetree](https://github.com/georgetree/hackintosh-10700k-Gigabyte-Z490-Vision-g) For his work on the Z490 Vision-G framebuffer (fixing the HDMI port)
+- [samuel21119](https://github.com/samuel21119/Intel-i9-10900-Gigabyte-Z490-Vision-G-Hackintosh) For his work on the USB mapping on the Vision G.